dummy4program/QAProject/README.md

 To accomplish this objective, the "QAProject" Spring Boot API was created which serves to allow CRUD (Create, Read, Update and Delete) functionality through HTTP requests from a tool like Postman.
 The application allows data to be tested with speed in an H2 console or persisted within a MySQL database in a live environment.
 Either a MySQL command line client or MySQL Workbench can be used to access the persisted database.

 The intended use of the application is to create and use records of dogs entering a kennel, shelter or rescue centre - to enable the staff to keep track of their canine occupant best friends.
+I chose this as a focus for the application because dogs are one of the few things I like more than learning about software development!

-The Dog class becomes an entity in the database with the following basic self-explanitory variables becoming attributes of each dog in the database:
+The Dog class becomes an entity in the database with the following self-explanitory variables becoming attributes of each dog in the database:

-* id - a Long datatype automatically assigned in the database to ensure each record is unique and help identify them quickly
+* id - a Long datatype automatically assigned by the application to ensure each object/record is unique and help identify them quickly
 * name - a String
 * breed - a String
 * age - an integer
 * weight - a double datatype due to the need to use decimal places

-Service, Controller and Repo classes were also used to add functionality and best practice standards to the application.
+Service, Controller and Repo classes were also used to implement functionality and best practice standards to the application.

 ---